 public service officer means a person who is employed in the Public Service under Part 3 of the Public Sector Management Act 1994.

-12. Disclosure of material personal interests
+12. Notifiable interests, disclosing

 (1) A director of a port authority who has a notifiable interest in a matter involving the port authority must, as soon as possible after the relevant facts have come to the director’s knowledge, disclose the nature of the interest at a meeting of the board of the port authority.